ambanum/disinfo.quaidorsay.fr/README.md

 To improve it, install [Ruby](https://www.ruby-lang.org/fr/) and [Jekyll](https://jekyllrb.com) in their [production versions](https://pages.github.com/versions/).

-If the installation of `nokogiri` is problematic with the system versions of `libxml`, you can try to install [rbenv](https://github.com/rbenv/rbenv) by combining a new installation with the environment variable `NOKOGIRI_USE_SYSTEM_LIBRARIES` set to `true`.

 Then clone this repository, install dependencies and run the server:
 ```sh
 git clone https://github.com/AmbaNum/disinfo.quaidorsay.fr.git